+Username

-Username The user name for authentication with SharePoint.
+The user name for authentication with SharePoint.
 You can encrypt the user name before adding it to the configuration file.

+Password

-Password The password for authentication with SharePoint.
+The password for authentication with SharePoint.
 Micro Focus recommends encrypting the password.
 For information about how to do this, see Encrypt Passwords, on page 29.

-6. (Optional) You can set additional configuration parameters to specify the information that you want to retrieve.
-For more information about the parameters that you can use, refer to the SharePoint Remote Connector Reference.
+- 6. (Optional) You can set additional configuration parameters to specify the information that you want to retrieve.
+For more information about the parameters that you can use, refer to the SharePoint Remote Connector Reference. - 7.
+Save and close the configuration file.

-• SharePoint Mapped Security, on page 73
+• SharePoint Mapped Security, on page 76